Skip To Main Content

 SOCIAL SCIENCE:

-MODERN WORLD HISTORY -- Students are to read one of the following:
+MODERN WORLD HISTORY -- Students click here for the summer assignment.

 SCIENCE: Scroll down for Science Summer Reading.